HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 ##### Updating UI frameworks could be the way forward for accessibility across the web

 The top 5 roles, all appearing on 11% of pages or more, are landmark roles.
-These are used to aid navigation—not to describe the functionality of a widget, such as a combo box.
+These are used to aid navigation, not to describe the functionality of a widget, such as a combo box.
 This is a surprising result because the main motivator behind the development of ARIA was to give web developers the capability to describe the functionality of widgets made of generic HTML elements (like a `<div>`).

 We suspect that some of the most popular web UI frameworks include navigation roles in their templates.
 This would explain the prevalence of landmark attributes.
 If this theory is correct, updating popular UI frameworks to include more accessibility support may have a huge impact on the accessibility of the web.

 Another result pointing towards this conclusion is the fact that more "advanced" but equally important ARIA attributes don't appear to be used at all.
 Such attributes cannot easily be deployed through a UI framework because they might need to be customized based on the structure and the visual appearance of every site individually.
-For example, we found that the posinset and setsize attributes were only used on 0.01% of websites.
+For example, we found that the `posinset` and `setsize` attributes were only used on 0.01% of pages.
 These attributes convey to a screen reader user how many items are in a list or menu and which item is currently selected.
 So, if a visually impaired user is trying to navigate through a menu, they might hear index announcements like: "Home, 1 of 5", "Products, 2 of 5", "Downloads, 3 of 5", etc.

 ##### Many sites attempt to make dialogs accessible